Skip to main content

 What if you skip?

-McKinsey Exhibit 13.1 (Rewired p.120): Experienced agile teams deliver +27% productivity, -30% schedule slips, -70% defects vs non-agile.
-But “simply implementing agile rituals without making corresponding changes to how to set objectives, configure teams, and enforce accountability for results will lead to poor outcomes” (p.120).
+Industry research: experienced agile teams deliver +27% productivity, -30% schedule slips, -70% defects vs non-agile.
+But simply implementing agile rituals without making corresponding changes to how to set objectives, configure teams, and enforce accountability for results will lead to poor outcomes.
 ADLC hooks ARE that enforcement layer.

 Scalability